elabftw/elabdoc/doc/user-guide.rst

 elabid
 ------
-In the bottom right part of the experiment, you can see something like: «Unique elabid: 20150526-e72646c3ecf59b4f72147a52707629150bca0f91».
-This number is unique to each experiment, and immutable (won't ever change).
-You can use it to reference an experiment with an external database.
+In the bottom right part of the Experiment, you can see something like: «Unique elabid: 20150526-e72646c3ecf59b4f72147a52707629150bca0f91».
+This number is unique to each Experiment, and immutable (won't ever change).
+You can use it to reference an Experiment with an external database.

 Comments
 --------
-People can leave comments on experiments.
-They cannot edit your experiment, but they can leave a comment.
-The owner of the experiment will receive an email if someone comment their experiment.
+People can leave comments on Experiments.
+They cannot edit your Experiment, but they can leave a comment.
+The owner of the Experiment will receive an email if someone comment their Experiment.

 Templates
 =========

 In order to save time when creating Experiments, eLabFTW features a Templates system for Experiments.

-It is recommended to create Templates for experiments you often do.
-You can think of a Template as a skeleton of a real experiment.
+It is recommended to create Templates for Experiments you often do.
+You can think of a Template as a skeleton of a real Experiment.
 To create a template, select "Templates" from the User menu.

 .. image:: img/user-templates-menu.png

 Then, click the "Create" button, enter a title, and start editing your template.
 Once you are satisfied with it, click save.
 As you can see, you can have different permissions for the template itself, and for the Experiment that will be created from that template.

 By default, the template is "pinned", which means it will appear in the pop up window when you click "Create" and also in the menu next to the "Create" button on the "Experiments" page.
-If at some point you do not wish to have this template available in this menu, you can toggle its pinned status by clicking the thumbtack icon:
+If at some point you do not wish to have this template available in this menu, you can toggle its pinned Status by clicking the thumbtack icon:

 .. image:: img/user-toggle-pin-templates.*